 Today is the 12th Annual International Transgender Day of Remembrance

-Every year on November 20th since 1999, people around the world remember the trans people who have had their lives taken from them because of transphobic violence; because of hatred, prejudice and ignorance.
-Today is that day–the 12th Annual International Transgender Day of Remembrance.
+Every year on November 20th since 1999, people around the world remember the trans people who have had their lives taken from them because of transphobic violence.
+Today is that day — the 12th annual International Transgender Day of Remembrance.

-The Transgender Day of Remembrance was started in 1999 after the November 28th, 1998 murder of Rita Hester.
-Gwendolyn Ann Smith was discussing this murder, as well as the wrongful death/survivor’s action for Tyra Hunter on a message board and realized that so many people had forgotten some of the individuals who have been lost at the hands of anti-transgender violence just in those recent years.
-Smith felt that by so many forgetting those people, society as a whole would be doomed to see their deaths repeated, and so she created the Remembering Our Dead web project to make sure that no one would forget those around the world who had been murdered for merely being themselves.
+The Transgender Day of Remembrance began in 1999, after the November 28, 1998 murder of Rita Hester.
+Gwendolyn Ann Smith was discussing this murder, as well as the wrongful death and survivor’s action for Tyra Hunter on a message board when she realized that so many people had forgotten individuals who have lost their lives at the hands of anti-trans violence.
+Worrying that because so many deaths had been forgotten that we would be doomed to see their deaths repeated, she create the Remembering Our Dead web project to make sure that no one would forget those around the world who have been murdered for simply being themselves.

 And yet, whenever a trans person is murdered, the very first thing we trans people have to do is sort through the layers and layers of transphobic misinformation from police, media and families in order to work out who that person was, how they lived their life, what their appropriate pronouns and identifications were.

 Because the words are almost always wrong, and almost always an act of erasure.
 First they will begin by making a reference to assigned sex, as something this person “is” – most commonly, “a man was found in woman’s clothing.”
 And it’s like, ok it’s certainly possible for it to have been a male crossdresser.
 We must be cautious and not jump to conclusions, because that would be an act of erasure.
 And it is after all being reported as a fact by the media.
 It “makes sense,” because the “knowledge” of the majority always makes sense.